cristicojo/Agenda_Telefonica/README.md

 # Agenda_Telefonica
 Front-End --> Back-End Application

-Application made for hiring at Bithat Solutions Software Company.
+Application made for hiring at Bithat Solutions

-Check the file requirements.txt for complete specifications.
+Check the file requirements.txt for complete specifications